domgom/kontr/ROADMAP.md

 if request.body.options.language.json and not content-type, default to application/json? probably unnecessary

 ## DONE
-✅removed generated sources files that are attached to the jar (like Env!) -> moved to generated-test-sources ✅non String response bodies (using types for rq/rs bodies), (not filetype):
+✅fix log request and body responses (trims spaces inside json values) and change colours ✅rethink generator / postman generator structure so config options can flow from the frontend easier ✅removed generated sources files that are attached to the jar (like Env!) -> moved to generated-test-sources ✅non String response bodies (using types for rq/rs bodies), (not filetype):
      changed request to return ResponseDsl that is parseable if kotlinx deserialisation is in the classpath, for convenience.